xtmtd/Phylogenomics/scripts/README.md

 4. Input the name of output directory, or an existing directory, e.g., matrix90.
 5. Input the name of a prefix for the generated matrix-related files, e.g., DATASET1.
 6. Input the minimum percentage value for taxa occupancy, usually ranging from 50% to 100% (e.g., 50, 75, 90): 90.
+7. Please input the option for input alignments: 1. amino acid; 2. nucleotide.
+Enter the number which alignments be choosen.
-7. Move the outgroup species to the first one in the alignment matrix?
+8. Move the outgroup species to the first one in the alignment matrix?
 1. Yes; 2.
 No (Many phylogenetic tools, such as IQ-TREE, will view the first taxon of the alignment as the 'outgroup' in the final tree file).
 If 'Yes' (i.e., input '1'), please input the species name of outgroup taxon, such as 'Zootermopsis_nevadensis'.
-8. Individual loci alignments, concatenated matrix and partition file are deposited in the OUTPUT/matrix$OCCUPANCY.
+9. Individual loci alignments, concatenated matrix and partition file are deposited in the OUTPUT/matrix$OCCUPANCY.

  ● **astral.sh:**